 We will take a closer look at models for dichotomous dependent variables.
 Please take a close look at Chapter 5.1-5.3 of King (1989) and Chapter 3 in Long (1997).
 Also skim the Esarey/Pierce (2012) as well as the "separation plot" paper of Greenhill et al. (2011) for new strategies of how you could evaluate your model in terms of model fit.
+For an applied example of logistic regression models, have a look at the recent paper by Giger et al. (2020).
+They also present nice quantities of interest which we will cover next week.
 Finally, former students of our AQM class now contribute to this literature themselves!
-Take a look at Marcel (and Sebastian's) work on cross-validation to assess model fit.
+Take a look at Marcel and Sebastian's work on cross-validation to assess model fit.

-Week 7 (25 March 2020): Interpretation and Simulation
+Week 7 (28 April 2021): Interpretation and Simulation